kapilnimje/rewards-service/README.md

 <h2> Customer Rewards Service </h2>
-This service is implemented to calculate the reward points based on the product purchase by the customer The data is store as a in-memory hash map for this implementation.
-For real world use, you can use any persistent database
+This service is implemented to calculate the reward points based on the product purchases by the customer.
+The data is stored as a in-memory hash map for this implementation.
+For the real world use case, you can use any persistent database.

 <h3> Compile and run the application</h3>